-- A. The new draft EIA regulations stipulate that BOMP's are annexes to the EIA, a part of the overall EMP for the project.
-Once approved by MITADER, the EMP has the force of law and is transferable, should the asset be sold; - B. There is a question of legal responsibility for an offset failure.
+- Transfer of Offset responsibility upon sale of assets.
+As long as an offset is a voluntary endeavor then any new owner of a development has the authority to terminate it.
+However, if BOMPs are formal annexes to the EIA they become part of the overall EMP for the project.
+Once approved by MITADER, the EMP has the force of law and is transferable, should the asset be sold. - 2.
+Legal responsibility for an offset failure.
 If funding is passed through the BIOFUND to protected area management entities, and the offset does not produce the required level of biodiversity impacts to achieve no net loss, who is responsible for this failure?
 In fact, in the private sector this is a well-established issue.
 Under national law, the original developer is in almost all cases responsible for their impacts, yet in many cases the actual implementation is done through sub-contractors.
 As a result, developers have evolved detailed procedures for contracting service providers, setting out all the conditions and caveats, as well as specifying the specific responsibilities of the service providers to rectify failings, adhere to company standards, and continue to apply these standards to their own sub-contractors as well.
-However, this is a totally new field for most protected areas, as well as CTFs.
-Most funding for conservation comes in the form of grants and donations, and while performance is expected, the achievement of impacts are not contractually binding.
+However, this is a totally new field for most protected areas, as well as CTFs such as the BIOFUND.
+Most funding for conservation comes in the form of grants and donations, and while performance is expected, the achievement of impacts is not contractually binding.
 Obviously, conservation is both a complex field and one that shows results over long timeframes, usually far longer than the lifespan of any particular project.
-What this means is that the mindset and thus administrative - bureaucratic procedures of conservation areas are not currently equipped to deal with the kind of detailed contracts that the private sector will be expecting.
+What this means is that the mindset and thus administrative and bureaucratic procedures of conservation areas are not currently equipped to deal with the kind of detailed contracts that the private sector will be expecting.
 Training on this issue, as well as the development of good model contracts, will be crucial.

-101. Utilizing the Conservation Areas network as the main source of likely biodiversity offset sites will reduce the complexity of establishing a viable biodiversity offset.
+Utilizing the Conservation Areas network as the main source of likely biodiversity offset sites will reduce the complexity of establishing a viable biodiversity offset.
 In those cases where it might be necessary to have offsets established outside of the existing Conservation Area network, the new offset site(s) will need to obtain some form of long-term legal protection (some options have been suggested earlier).
 In both cases, however, a binding and sufficiently detailed legal agreement between the project developer, offset implementer, regulating entity, and interested financial institution will be critical to project success.
-A key task that should to be carried out during the pilot phase is to develop templates for such legal agreements to facilitate the process in the future.
+A key task that should be carried out during the pilot phase is to develop templates for such legal agreements to facilitate the process in the future.